mit-ll/CEP/README.md

               |-- software/
                     |
                     |-- freedom-u-sdk/ - Directory containing an export of the https://github.com/
-                                         mcd500/freedom-u-sdk directory, which is a fork of the main SiFive repo.
-Variant specifically chosen because it has been modified to boot without PCIe support (which for the VC-707 requires a HiTech Global HTG-FMC-PCIE module).
+                    |                    mcd500/freedom-u-sdk directory, which is a fork of the
+                    |                    main SiFive repo.
+Variant specifically chosen because it
+                    |                    has been modified to boot without PCIe support (which for
+                    |                    the VC-707 requires a HiTech Global HTG-FMC-PCIE module).
+                    |
+                    |-- riscv-gnu-toolchain/  - RISC-V GNU toolchain

 ```